Become a Master Gardener

 How Do I Join?

+Our 2025 class of Extension Master Gardeners has begun and will run until the end of April.
 The training course includes approximately 50 hours of instruction taught by experts in various gardening areas such as soil, botany, integrated pest management, disease diagnosis, and more.

 After Training